 How Obamacare Affects Unemployed Minnesota Residents

 The difficulties of unemployment are often compounded by the lack or loss of health insurance.
 But millions of Americans who are currently without both a job and health coverage may find relief under Obamacare.
-That's because new coverage options are now available through MNsure, the health insurance marketplace serving Minnesota.
+That's because low-cost coverage options may be available to you through $EXCHANGE, the health insurance marketplace serving Minnesota.

 All plans available through the marketplace offer essential medical benefits, including preventive care, emergency services, and prescription drug coverage.
 You can't be turned away if you have a pre-existing medical condition and, as an unemployed person, you probably qualify for significant cost-saving subsidies.

 When you sign up for a marketplace health plan, your coverage can start within a few weeks.
 Usually, you must sign up during an open enrollment period.
 But leaving your job and losing job-based health insurance makes you eligible for a special enrollment period.
 That means you'll have 60 days to sign up for a new health plan.

 Here's an overview of your options for health insurance if you are unemployed, plus more information about what might happen if you don't get health coverage.
 (And if you're looking for information about applying or eligibility for unemployment, see our articles on Minnesota unemployment benefits.)